 Source Quantity (megaliters/year) How does total water withdrawals for this source compare to the last reporting year?
-Comment Fresh surface water 21163 Higher Freshwater withdrawals increased due to startup of a thermal facility in Saskatchewan Brackish surface water/seawater 16465 About the same No change Rainwater 0 Not applicable Husky does not consistently track this metric.
-Minor uses from surface collection ponds, particularly for use in construction, drilling, and completions operations, are included in the "Fresh surface water metric" Groundwater - renewable 3731 About the same No change.
+Comment Rainwater 0 Not applicable Husky does not consistently track this metric.
+Minor uses from surface collection ponds, particularly for use in construction, drilling, and completions operations, are included in the "Fresh surface water metric".
+Groundwater - renewable 3564 About the same No change.
 Groundwater is obtained from aquifers at depths ranging from 4 m to 650 m, with varying water quality from fresh to saline.
-Due to the variation in definition of renewable versus non-renewable groundwater sources, Husky is reporting all groundwater withdrawals as renewable.
-Groundwater - non-renewable 0 About the same No change Produced/process water 118833 About the same No change.
+Due to the variation in definition of renewable versus non-renewable groundwater sources, all groundwater withdrawals are reported as renewable.
+Groundwater - non-renewable 0 Not applicable No change.
+Groundwater is obtained from aquifers at depths ranging from 4 m to 650 m, with varying water quality from fresh to saline.
+Due to the variation in definition of renewable versus non-renewable groundwater sources, all groundwater withdrawals are reported as renewable.
+Produced/process water 115425 About the same No change.
 This metric includes produced water that is reinjected for production, and produced water that is sent for deep well disposal.
 Municipal supply 0 Not applicable Husky does not consistently track this metric.
-Where tracked, volumes are included in the "Fresh surface water metric" Wastewater from another organization 94 Higher Process affected water from an oilsands operator Total 160286 About the same No change
+Where tracked, volumes are included in the "Fresh surface water metric".
+Wastewater from another organization 2121 Much higher Process affected water - water that was already utilized by a third party oilsands operator - was used by Husky in the ramp up of the Sunrise Energy Project.
+Sunrise will continue to use this source throughout the life of the project.
+Total 161416 About the same No Change